Yaka12/Smart-Spaces/README.md

 We used the Qualisys system on 10 people and show them 4 images of our "shop window".
 Each of these people had only a hat with 3 sensors, the goal was only to track their head orientation.

 To interpret the Qualisys data, we used OpenFrameworks and MotionMachine.
-The source code can be found in the src folder.
+The source code can be found in the src folder and the data in the data folder.

 ### Eye-tracking